Thomas Moulder

-Thomas Henry Knight Moulder (25 May 1872 – 9 June 1920) was a Guyanese first-class cricketer.
+Thomas Henry Knight Moulder (25 May 1872 – 9 June 1920) was a first-class cricketer from British Guiana.

 Moulder was born at Georgetown in British Guiana in May 1872.
 He played three first-class cricket matches for Demerara in the 1891–92 Inter-Colonial Tournament, playing twice against Barbados and once against Trinidad.
 He scored 101 runs in his three matches, with a high score of 51.
 He later played minor counties cricket in England for Oxfordshire between 1896–1902, making eighteen appearances in the Minor Counties Championship.
 He died in June 1920.